 Q2#.Is it safe to camp with dogs?

 Answer: Yes, it’s completely safe; nowadays, there are a bunch of dog-friendly camping locations.

 Answer: Yes, obviously it can, but it is better to provide a dog sleeping bag to keep the dog relaxed and comfortable at night.

 If you plan to camp with your dog for the first time, let me assure you one thing, it is going to be the best memorable time of your life.
-You, and your best buddy, in a pleasant, cozy environment and flavour of the stake in the air.
+You, and your best buddy, in a pleasant, cozy environment and flavor of the stake in the air.
 What can be better than that?
 I hope this guide will help you to understand the basic norms of camping with dogs.